ifyouwillit/Prettypre/plugin/readme.txt

 === Plugin Name ===
 Contributors: ifyouwillit
 Donate link: http://prettypre.com/
-Tags: pre tag, tags, code tag, custom css
-Requires at least: 3.0.1
+Tags: pre tag, tags, code tag, custom css, syntax highlighter, css Requires at least: 3.0.1
-Tested up to: 3.4
+Tested up to: 3.9.1
-Stable tag: 4.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Plugin to customize the display of the <pre> tag in WordPress.
+Plugin to customize the display of the pre tag in WordPress.
 Easily select a theme for the pre tag and click apply.
 No need to add any additional information to your custom CSS.

 == Description ==

-Plugin to customize the display of the <pre> tag in WordPress.
-Easily select a theme for the pre tag and click apply.
-No need to add any additional information to your custom CSS.
+With two clicks, skin the CSS of your pre tags like oldschool operating/hardware terminals and change the size of text.
+Will add new styles periodically.
+You can also select the standard pre CSS format if you choose.
+If you have suggestions or would like to contribute, get in touch!

 == Installation ==